romgrk/barbar.nvim/README.md

 > Tabs, as understood by any other editor.

-`barbar.nvim` is a tabline plugin with re-orderable tabs, icons, nice highlighting, sort-by commands, and a magic jump-to-buffer mode.
+`barbar.nvim` is a tabline plugin with re-orderable auto-sizing clickable tabs, icons, nice highlighting, sort-by commands and a magic jump-to-buffer mode.
+Plus the tab names are made unique when two filenames match.

 In jump-to-buffer mode, tabs display a target letter instead of their icon.
 Jump to any buffer by simply typing their target letter.
 Even better, the target letter